segmentio/segment-docs/src/partners/index.md

 ### Write your integration's documentation

 Documentation is integral to enabling Segment's users to self-serve and onboard with your integration.
-Segment's documentation team will work with you during this part of the process to ensure your documentation matches the Segment style, and is as instructive as possible.
+Segment's documentation team will work with you during this part of the process to ensure your documentation matches the Segment style and is as instructive as possible.

 {% comment %}